openvinotoolkit/openvino/tools/pot/docs/AccuracyAwareQuantizationUsage.md

 @endsphinxdirective

 ## Introduction
-In case when [DefaultQuantization](@ref pot_default_quantization_usage) alorithm introduces a significant accuracy degradation, AccuracyAwareQuantization algorithm can be used to remain accuracy within the pre-defined range.
-This may cause a degradation of performance in comparison to [DefaultQuantization](@ref pot_default_quantization_usage) algorithm because some layers can be reverted back to the original precision.
+This document assumes that you already tried [Default Quantization](@ref pot_default_quantization_usage) for the same model.
+In case when it introduces a significant accuracy degradation, Accuracy-aware Quantization algorithm can be used to remain accuracy within the pre-defined range.
+This may cause a degradation of performance in comparison to [Default Quantization](@ref pot_default_quantization_usage) algorithm because some layers can be reverted back to the original precision.

-> **NOTE**: In case of GNA `target_device`, POT moves INT8 weights to INT16 to stay in the pre-defined range of the accuracy drop.
-Thus, the algorithm works for the `performance` (INT8) preset only.
+> **NOTE**: In case of GNA `target_device`, the Accuracy-aware Quantization algorithm behavior is different.
+It is searching for the best configuration selecting between INT8 and INT16 precisions for weights of each layer.
+The algorithm works for the `performance` preset only.
 For the `accuracy` preset, this algorithm is not helpful since the whole model is already in INT16 precision.

+A script for Accuracy-aware Quantization should include four steps:
+1. Prepare data and dataset interface
+2. Define accuracy metric
+3. Select quantization parameters
+4. Define and run quantization process

-## Prepare data
+## Prepare data and dataset interface
-This step is the same as in the case of [DefaultQuantization](@ref pot_default_quantization_usage).
+This step is the same as in the case of [Default Quantization](@ref pot_default_quantization_usage).
 The only difference is that `__getitem__()` method should return `(data, annotation)` or `(data, annotation, metadata)` where `annotation` is required and corresponds to the expectations of the `Metric` class. `metadata` is an optional field that can be used to store additional information required for post-processing.

 ## Define accuracy metric
 In order to control accuracy during the optimization a `openvino.tools.pot.Metric` interface should be implemented.
 Each implementaion should override the following properties: